taitruong/mr-t.org/_posts/2018-09-29-apartment-reviews-in-levanto-and-alghero-italy.md

 # Negative - Apartment "Via Spano", Alghero

 Our apartment was one the ground floor.
-You can find it on Booking.com or on [Google Maps](https://goo.gl/maps/CJ9iKWLaFuM2)
+You can find it on Booking.com or [my review on Google Maps](https://goo.gl/maps/1WkXukYEQBk)

 ['Preferred partner' of Booking.com with 'excellent Wifi' as rated by other guests - which we can't confirm).](https://www.booking.com/hotel/it/apartment-spano.html)
 <img class="image fit" src="{{site.baseurl}}/images/2018-09-29-booking.com-apartment-overview.png">